 Diploma of studies: 10 + 2 and medical certificate issued by the central medical establishment of the armed forces.

-How to become a pilot after Graduation:
+How to become a Pilot In India after Graduation:

 Step by step process